21983/Prtfolio/portfolio-app/src/assets/md/wiskunde.md

 ### 2 Vectors

-I made 2 Vectors that you can ajust with 3 balls and a third vector that is the 2 Vectors added together.
+I made 2 Vectors that you can adjust with 3 balls and a third vector that is the 2 Vectors added together.